TN1ck/tomnick.org/content/cv.md

 I'm a developer by heart and love to create products.
 I spend a lot of time apart from my job to work on personal projects, many of which are already launched.
 I believe in self-improvement and always try to get better at my skills and learn new ones.

+My nationality and mother tongue is german.
+I speak english in full professional proficiency.
+I'm born in Berlin on the 27th of June, 1992.

 * <a class="link" href="#tech">Technologies</a>
 * <a class="link" href="#work">Work</a>
 * <a class="link" href="#education">Education</a>